 The options not described here are identical to the Postscript terminal.
 Look there if you want to know what they do.

-'''

-set term pslatex monochrome rotate

-set to defaults
+set term pslatex monochrome rotate # set to defaults

 To write the PostScript commands into the file "foo.ps":

-set term pslatex auxfile

-set output "foo.tex"; plot ...; set output
+set term pslatex auxfile set output "foo.tex"; plot ...; set output set title '\LaTeX\ -- \$ \gamma \$'

-About label positioning: Use gruplot defaults (mostly sensible, but sometimes not really best):

-set title '\LaTeX\ -- $ \gamma $'

-Force centering both horizontally and vertically:

-'''